clunion/shardoverse/README.md

 ### Also add ssh-pageant
+This is neccessary to get the automated/transparent SSH-Key login to GitHub working, it needs additionally an running Putty-Pageant or Keepass-KeeAdent, see further below.

     pacman -S ssh-pageant
 (seems to work, but not sure yet)

 Then set it up as described here: [`ssh-pageant`](https://github.com/cuviper/ssh-pageant)

-This is neccessary to get the automated/transparent SSH-Key Login to GitHub working, it needs additionally an working Putty-Pageant or Keepass-KeeAdent, see below.

 Make sure to use the same Socket-File in the setup auf ssh-pageant (within the Msys2-Shell)
 and in the configuration of Pageant/KeeAgent (outside the Msys2-Shell, that is: in the Windows environment).

+Here, a file with Path and name like this is used:

+    /e/Temp/msys_cyglockfile

+Currently, the variant using the cygwin compatible socket seems to work with Msys2.
+If not, try the other (msysgit) variant.
+Filepath and name used in KeeAgent:

+    E:\Temp\msys_cyglockfile

 ### Just for fun, we'll not really need this
     pacman -S mingw-w64-x86_64-vulkan-devel

 ### Installing the SDL2-Library:
-to check which SDL2-Packets are available for Mingw64:
+To check which SDL2-Packets are available for Mingw64:

     pacman -Ss mingw-w64-x86_64-SDL2